What Is Asperger Syndrome?

 Asperger syndrome, or Asperger’s, is a previously used diagnosis on the autism spectrum.
 In 2013, it became part of one umbrella diagnosis of autism spectrum disorder (ASD) in the Diagnostic and Statistical Manual of Mental Disorders 5 (DSM-5).

-Typical to strong verbal language skills and intellectual ability distinguish Asperger syndrome from other forms of autism.
+Typical to strong verbal language skills and intellectual ability distinguish Asperger syndrome from other types of autism.

 It generally involves: